 As a natural leader, Dilma’s mission is to empower people, be it through 5rhythms dance, kinesiology, reiki sessions, art therapy or the wearing of a jewellery piece.
 Dance, healing, meditation and art merge together in her beautiful creations.

-Dilma’s awareness and appreciation of energy, the light and dark that exist around all of us, is the foundation of “Amuleto Designs”.
+Dilma’s awareness & appreciation of energy combined with the desire for wellness, is the foundation of “Amuleto Designs”.

 Amuleto is the Portuguese word for amulet /ˈæmjʊlɪt/: